Harishankar-GitHub/SystemsExpert/Systems Design Fundamentals/README.md

 #### Concrete examples of caching in action
 >- **First example** is on **AlgoExpert**.
->- If you go on AlgoExpert and you go to the questions list on AlgoExpert, the list of coding interview questions, you might notice that the first time that you go on that page there's going to be a loader.
+>- If you go on AlgoExpert and you go to the questions list on AlgoExpert, the list of coding interview questions, you might notice that the first time that you go on that page there's going to be a loader (The icon that appears near the tab name when the page loads).
 >- There's going to be a little loading icon and depending on how fast your internet connection is, you might see that loading icon for just a split second or for a few seconds.
 >- Now if you go to another page afterwards, you don't close your browser or your tab but just go to another page, and then you go back to that same questions list, you'll notice that the icon is no longer there and the questions list is almost pre-loaded.
 >- It's like it's there on the page immediately.